burneme/Liedanzeiger/README.md

 The password for the wifi-net is "Epiphany", you should change that as soon as you can, change this asap, otherwise you will end in a musical request concert :).

-This pw is stored in /etc/hostapd/hostapdo.
+This pw is stored in /etc/hostapd/hostapd.
 To change it, you need to connect to the system.

-for linux, together with an to connected PC, use
+For linux, together with an to connected PC, use

 **"ssh admin@192.168.4.1"**